 Having a website designed or redesigned is a huge step forward for any business that wants to be successful.
 A great website can play a huge role for your branding and marketing.
 Therefore, every business should look for the assistance of a professional and creative web designer (and developer) to get a ‘wow-piece’ done.
-Here are some tips you should consider to end up with a great web designer.
+Here are some tips you should consider ending up with a great web designer.

 1. Identify your requirements

 Before you start searching for a web designer, identify your requirements.
 The easiest way to do so is to perform some internet searches, look at similar businesses, and create a list of websites you really love.
 Use this list to create a checklist of visual and functional items that you like.
-Later on, you can show this list to the designer so they know what you are exactly looking for.
+Later on, you can show this list to the designer, so they know what you are exactly looking for.

 2. Ask for a link to their portfolio

 Regardless of all the claims designers make, a portfolio is the best way to see their aesthetic and design capabilities.
 A good web designer will be more than happy to showcase work they have completed for other customers and clients.
 So, don’t hesitate to ask for a portfolio before you make any decisions.

 3. Know the CMS(s) they work with

 If you have already selected a CMS (for instance, WordPress), make sure your potential designer can work with it.
 This is a vital aspect to the success of your website, particularly when you have to update and manage the content of your website later on.

 Depending on the type of end result you expect, you should have a realistic expectation about the budget.
 In other words, if you are expecting a high-end website with hundreds of pages, products and special functionality, the budget will on the higher end.
 However, a basic website that has 4-6 pages will be more affordable.
 So, go for a high-end design only if you are prepared to spend substantial amount of money.
 You will be able to find web designers that can provide cheap prices, but be prepared to sacrifice quality over cost.